 * Boon: having been venerated for several thousand years, Ninlil happily grants requests for power to others.
 She may do this with rank value 75 ability, bolstering magical spells in general, or fueling Headway, Plant Control, or Vapor Animation entreaty spells.

 Plant Control: an ability she inherited from her mother, Ninlil holds power over grains and other plants.
 Though rarely thought of in agricultural terms after marrying Enlil, she can induce growth in plant life, or otherwise manipulate it, with rank value 20 ability.

 Vapor Animation: acquired upon marrying Enlil, this power allows her mastery over the wind itself!
 She may wield this potent power with rank value 75 ability, giving her command of the skies that is only eclipsed by that of her mighty husband.

 Limitations / Enhancements:

-Politics: if nothing else, Ninlil was good at communicating with others, whether mortal or divine.
+Politics: if nothing else, Ninlil is good at communicating with others, whether mortal or divine.
 Excelling at swaying the point of view held by others, Ninlil should receive a +1 RS bonus on efforts intended to do just that, whether for good or for ill.

-Ninlil is sixth generation Anunnaki, and the spouse of the one and only Enlil.
+Ninlil is a sixth generation Anunnaki, and the spouse of the one and only Enlil.
 As such, she can readily rely upon her fellow deities from this pantheon of gods for assistance in just about any matter, even if she is no longer acting as their queen.